kai12305/Mr.Nerdy-Policies/README.md

 # Mr.Nerdy-Policies
-These are the policies of my game.
-Mr.Nerdy
+These are the policies of my game:  Mr.Nerdy